-8.1 Handgun Ready Conditions
+8.1 Rifle Ready Conditions

-The ready condition for handguns will normally be as stated below.
-However, in the event that a competitor fails to load the chamber when permitted by the written stage briefing, whether inadvertently or intentionally, the Range Officer must not take any action, as the competitor is always responsible for the handling of the handgun.
+The ready condition for rifles will normally be as stated below.
+However, in the event that a competitor fails to load the chamber when permitted by the written stage briefing, whether inadvertently or intentionally, the Range Officer must not take any action, as the competitor is always responsible for the handling of the rifle.